 Most Managed WordPress Hosts have visitor-based plans and will charge you for bandwidth overuse.
-Assuming you own a fast-growing website, you could soon hit your bandwidth limits and start paying the overage fees.
+Assuming you own a fast-growing website, you could soon hit your bandwidth limits and start paying overage fees.
 But, LW is an exception.
-They offer four plans (PERSONAL, FREELANCE, PROFESSIONAL, BUSINESS) priced respectively at $29, $69, $99; and $149/month.
-Each plan comes with unlimited visits and 5TB bandwidth!
-YES 5TB!
+They have recently updated their offer to better serve business owners.

 We are going to start with the TTFB which benchmarks how responsive a server is at delivering the very first byte of information.

-The TTFB is 0.438s which an honest “B”.
-What about the actual server speed?
-Let’s find it out through the Bitcatcha speed tool.
+The TTFB reveals that Liquid Web’s new infrastructure is worth trying with a circa 0.304s latency which naturally got “A” mark.
+But wait, what about the actual server speed?
+Let’s find it out through Bitcatcha speed tool.

 The test shows that Liquid Web runs fast in most locations except in Singapore, Bangalore, and Sydney with 0.2s.
 It is still fast but, not as fast as the 8ms and 75ms in the USA.